Tabor College (Kansas): Campus

+A 2017 performance of Handel's Messiah at the Shari Flaming Center for the Arts.

 Organization and administration

-Tabor is owned and operated by the Mennonite Brethren Church.
+Tabor College is owned and operated by the US Mennonite Brethren Church.
+Tabor's Board of Directors is responsible to the Central, Southern, Latin America (South Texas), and Eastern Districts, but not the Pacific District, which gives governance to Fresno Pacific University.
+The president of the college is appointed by the Board of Directors.

 Athletics

 Tabor College’s mascot is the Bluejay, believed to have been chosen by the college’s first yearbook editor, Renetta Schulz Friesen.

 Its 16 varsity sports (and co-ed cheerleading) have competed in the Kansas Collegiate Athletic Conference (KCAC) since 1968-69.
 It is also a National Association of Intercollegiate Athletics (NAIA) member.

 Varsity sports include baseball, football, softball, volleyball, men’s and women’s basketball, men’s and women’s cross country, men’s and women’s golf, men’s and women’s soccer, men’s and women’s tennis, and men’s and women’s indoor/outdoor track & field.